L-B-C/DelayCostFunction/README.md

 Note: Parameters marked as "required" must be provided for the function to execute correctly.

 ## Output
-Lambda function: total of considered costs expressed in EUR as a function of delay
+Python dictionary containing the main lambda function: total of considered costs expressed in EUR as a function of delay and all the parameters used to calculate this function either provided as input or derived

 ## Cost Scenarios